Odawara District

 "Told you," said Johnson.

 The hospital was a one-story maternity clinic in a residential neighborhood.
-The reception room looked new, but everything else was made of varnished hardwood and polished linoleum, washed, waxed and worn to a dull luster.
+The reception room looked new, but everything else was made of varnished wood and polished linoleum, washed, waxed and worn to a dull luster.

 The ten beds in the ward were spaced generously apart.
 Screens surrounded some of the beds.
-The windows were draped with greying white curtains.
+The windows were draped with white curtains.
 The air smelled faintly of antiseptic.
 Sister Iwakawa was sitting up in bed.
 She looked tired.
 Brother Iwakawa was cradling his daughter like a china doll.

-"The Yamamura's were just here," said Sister Iwakawa.
-"They brought mikons.
-I told them you might be coming, but they couldn't stay."
+The Iwakawas smiled.
+“The Yamamuras were just here,” said Sister Iwakawa.
+“I told them you might be coming, but they couldn’t stay.”

 Brother Iwakawa said, "I gave them the answer to that question they asked you."